-TThis talk presents a study of seismic risk to a complex transportation system, with the goal of quantifying impacts on users of the network and identifying communities that are disproportionally impacted by disruptions.
+A study of seismic risk to a complex transportation system, with the goal of quantifying impacts on users of the network and identifying communities that are disproportionally impacted by disruptions.
 The San Francisco Bay Area transportation system is considered as a case study.
 Disruption is caused by earthquake shaking, where a full suite of earthquake scenarios in the region (with associated occurrence rates) are considered in order to obtain a fully probabilistic description of risk.

-This video discusses the basics of several approaches for numerical simulation of ground motion, presents three contexts for validation of simulations, and presents some results using "proxy" metrics to validate ground motion simulations.
+Basics of several approaches for numerical simulation of ground motion, presents three contexts for validation of simulations, and presents some results using "proxy" metrics to validate ground motion simulations.
 Transparent and informative validation is an important step in advancing the use of ground motion simulations in earthquake engineering.

-This video describes a maximum likelihood fragility function fitting procedure that can be used with Multiple Stripe Analysis data.
+A maximum likelihood fragility function fitting procedure that can be used with Multiple Stripe Analysis data.
 The Excel spreadsheet shown here, as well as other software and a related paper, can be found at this page

-An overview of the inputs to Probabilistic Seismic Hazard Analysis (PSHA), and the mathematics used to combine them and produce a seismic hazard curve.
+A 2011 overview of the inputs to Probabilistic Seismic Hazard Analysis (PSHA), and the mathematics used to combine them and produce a seismic hazard curve.
 Similar content is provided in this report.
 Note that this video was recorded during a presentation to a class of students, so there are occasional discussions with students that are not fully audible on this video.

 Please use the following form to register your basic contact information.
 If you choose, you will receive occasional updates about new software and publications.
 We will not share your information with anyone.
 Your registration is useful to us in evaluating the effectiveness of the offerings on this web page.